Salary sacrifice to your Gold State Super account

-Tim is paying the highest rate of income tax and receives a salary increase of $5,000.
+Tim is paying the highest rate of income tax and is making salary sacrifice contributions up to his ACR.
+Tim receives a salary increase of $5,000.
 He is considering salary sacrificing the extra $5,000 into his super instead of taking it as cash.

 This is an additional contribution, so it will be paid into Tim’s GESB Super account.
 The tables below compare his options.